Conditions for Darwinian evolution in compartmentalized autocatalytic reaction networks: Results

 That is, the stability of the compositional trajectory is determined by whether the reproduction rate at the end of a cycle $r\big(\frac{ \chi(\varDelta t)}{2}\big)$ is larger than that at the beginning $r\big(\frac{ \chi(0)}{2}\big)$ or not \footnote{Note that if $r(x)x$ is monotonic, this is also a necessary condition.
 However, in general, this is only a sufficient and not necessary condition.
 For example, there are cases where both symmetric and asymmetric trajectories are stable if $r(x)x$ is non-monotonic.
 For example, $r(x)x = \epsilon + \kappa x (x^2 - \frac{3}{2} (\alpha + \beta) + 3 \alpha \beta)$.}.

-For example, if $r(x)x$ is linear, (e.g., $r(x)x = {\epsilon + \kappa x}$, as is the case for the competitive \textit{Azoarcus} ribozymes discussed later in Sec.\,\ref{sec:azoarcus}) only the growth state with $\delta = 0$ (i.e., the symmetrical trajectory) is always stable.
+For example, if $r(x)x$ is linear, (e.g., $r(x)x = {\epsilon + \kappa x}$, as is the case for the competitive ACSs discussed later in Sec.\,\ref{sec:azoarcus}) only the growth state with $\delta = 0$ (i.e., the symmetrical trajectory) is always stable.
 Thus, for the system to show bistability and heredity, $r(x)x$ must be a nonlinear function of $x$.